FlagOpen/FlagScale/tools/monitor/README.md

 # NOTE

 For email reminders:
-   1. This program requires a password to be entered during runtime, so please ensure that it is used in a secure environment to avoid the risk of password leakage.
+   This program requires a password to be entered during runtime, so please ensure that it is used in a secure environment to avoid the risk of password leakage.
-   2. Training anomaly monitoring relies on historical training data analysis using various statistical methods.
-Please manually observe the logs for a period of time to ensure that at least the first 10 iterations are normal.

 For Feishu robot reminders:
-   1. This program requires a URL of Feishu Robot to be entered during runtime, so please ensure that it is used in a secure environment to avoid the risk of URL leakage.
+   This program requires a URL of Feishu Robot to be entered during runtime, so please ensure that it is used in a secure environment to avoid the risk of URL leakage.
+Configuration method reference link https://open.feishu.cn/document/client-docs/bot-v3/add-custom-bot, set the keyword to "monitor".

-   2. Training anomaly monitoring relies on historical training data analysis using various statistical methods.
+Training anomaly monitoring relies on historical training data analysis using various statistical methods.
 Please manually observe the logs for a period of time to ensure that at least the first 10 iterations are normal.

 ## Features